C-Tadaki-S/C-Tadaki-S/README.md

 ![Alt text](https://github.com/C-Tadaki-S/C-Tadaki-S/blob/main/BannerTadaki.png)

 ###  Hello!
-My name is Celso Tadaki and I am currently a Computer Engineering student at the University of São Paulo, also a team member of ARGO - Inovation in healthcare.🖥️
+My name is Celso Tadaki and I am currently a Computer Engineering student at the University of São Paulo, also a member of ARGO - Inovation in Healthcare!🖥️

 ------------
  ## Projects: